sometimes life just ‘happens’, . . . but we still have to eat

 4. Headspace is the space between the contents and the top of the jar.
 You want to leave enough headspace so that the food can swell and move about as it’s heated without boiling up and out of the jar, but not so much that there is an unnecessarily large quantity of air which may interfere with vacuum sealing it.
 If jam overflows, it will affect the integrity of the seal of the jar.
 Fill only to the bottom of the jar neck to allow for a vacuum to be created sealing the jar.

 I hope you’ll make some Rhubarb Jam – alone, or paired with any other fruit that might be ready at the time.
 I use raspberries from the freezer – previous year’s bounty.
 As far as sugar goes, you are the boss.
+Be brave.
 Dare to use less.
 Taste-test continually as you make your decisions.
-No surprises.
+That way no surprises.

 Let me know how you love it.